F5Networks/f5-declarative-onboarding/docs/installation.rst

 Uploading Declarative Onboarding using cURL from the Linux shell
 `````````````````````````````````````````````````````````````````

 If you want to use cURL to install Declarative Onboarding, use the following command syntax.
-First, set the file name and the BIG-IP credentials, making sure you use the appropriate RPM build number (36 in the following example), and BIG-IP credentials.
+First, set the file name and the BIG-IP credentials, making sure you use the appropriate RPM build number (1 in the following example), and BIG-IP credentials.

+If you are using a single NIC BIG-IP system, you must include port 8443 after the IP address of the BIG-IP (so the last line in the following would be: IP=IP address of the BIG-IP:8443)

 .. code-block:: shell